-Why can I not purchase Medicare Plan F?
+Why can I not buy Medicare Plan F?

-Medicare Supplement Plan F is a Supplement plan that provides coverage for almost every gap that exists within Original Medicare.
+Medicare Supplement Plan F is a Supplement plan that offers coverage for almost every gap that exists within Original Medicare.
 For this reason, it had extremely high enrollment rates.
-Due to these factors, the plan was banned from being sold starting in 2020, meaning that any new enrollees of Medicare could no longer purchase Plan F unless they were grandfathered in.
+Due to these factors, the plan was banned from being sold starting in 2020, meaning that any new Medicare members could no longer get Plan F unless they were grandfathered in.

 Sources and methodology

 The above comparisons are based on plan coverage levels, policy details, third-party rankings and sample cost data for 2021.
-Price quotes for a female nonsmoker were analyzed based on age, location and provider.
+Price quotes for a female nonsmoker were studied based on age, location and company.
 Sources include Medicare.gov, AARP, UnitedHealthcare, Humana, Cigna, the Better Business Bureau, J.D.
 Power and the National Association of Insurance Commissioners.